 The Group’s forecasts and projections, taking account of reasonably possible changes in operating performance, including an assessment of the current macroeconomic environment, indicate that the Group should be able to operate within the level of its current facilities and related covenants.

 Accordingly, the Group continues to adopt the going concern basis in preparing the Consolidated Financial Statements.
-Management considers that this assumption is not invalidated by the Group’s negative equity at December 31, 2020.
-This assessment was confirmed by the Board of Directors on March 11, 2021.
+This assessment was confirmed by the Board of Directors on March 10, 2022.

 2.5 Presentation of the operating performance of each operating segment and of the Group

 In accordance with IFRS 8 - Operating Segments, operating segments are based upon the product lines, markets and industries served, and are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker (“CODM”).
-The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Chief Executive Officer.
+The Chief Executive Officer, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the CODM.

 2.6 Principles governing the preparation of the Consolidated Financial Statements

 These Consolidated Financial Statements include all the assets, liabilities, equity, revenues, expenses and cash flows of the entities and businesses controlled by Constellium.
 All intercompany transactions and balances are eliminated.